CartoDB/observatory-extension/doc/measures_functions.md

 --- | ---
 polygon_geometry | a WGS84 polygon geometry (the_geom)
 measure_id | a measure identifier from the Data Observatory ([see available measures](https://cartodb.github.io/bigmetadata/observatory.pdf))
-normalize | for measures that are are **sums** (e.g. population) the default normalization is 'none' and response comes back as a raw value.
+normalize | for measures that are **sums** (e.g. population) the default normalization is 'none' and response comes back as a raw value.
 Other options are 'denominator', which will use the denominator specified in the [Data Catalog](https://cartodb.github.io/bigmetadata/index.html) (optional) boundary_id | source of geometries to pull measure from (e.g., 'us.census.tiger.census_tract') time_span | time span of interest (e.g., 2010 - 2014)